PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning

 We focus on settings where the correct strategy is hard to infer from vision alone: tasks where the relevant physical parameters are not visually apparent and cannot be inferred from pre-training data.
 Specifically, we consider the following 3 tasks: 1) \textit{\taskParts} requires learning spatial relationships between irregular shapes and available gaps; 2) \textit{\taskBall} requires discovering contact dynamics through trial, since a soccer ball's behavior under obstacles cannot be predicted from appearance; 3) \textit{\taskStack} requires stability judgments about stones whose mass distribution and surface friction only reveal themselves upon contact.
 Initial attempts on these tasks often fail because the planner lacks the specific physical intuition that only interaction can provide.

 A natural approach is to add memory, storing experiences and retrieving them when the scene appears similar~\citep{blundell2016episodic,pritzel2017neural,shi2025memoryvla,sridhar2025memer}.
 However, embodied situations rarely repeat exactly, and retrieval-augmented approaches~\citep{lewis2020retrieval,gao2023rag,li2025mapvla} apply past experience without verifying whether it still holds.
-In our experiments, direct episodic replay achieves limited success: on a controlled brick insertion benchmark, retrieving raw experience reaches only 23\% success while principled abstraction reaches 76\%.
-The underlying issue is not that memory is unhelpful, but that unverified memory can lead to rigid behavior.
-When a planner treats past experience as a fixed rule, a small change in friction or object shape can turn a useful heuristic into a repeated error.
-We hypothesize that avoiding this failure mode requires verified abstraction rather than increased recall.
+Our experiments make this concrete: on a controlled brick insertion benchmark, retrieving raw experience reaches only 23\% success while principled abstraction reaches 76\%.
+The issue is that unverified memory hardens into a fixed rule, and a small change in friction or object shape then turns a useful heuristic into a repeated error.
+Avoiding this failure mode calls for verified abstraction, not just better recall.
 People do not memorize every contact event.
 Instead, they form compact principles and revise them when evidence contradicts expectation~\citep{popper1959logic}.

 We introduce \method, a test-time memory framework that enables VLM robot planners to learn physical principles through a \scientificloop.
 The system records experiences and detects surprises, defined as outcomes that violate currently held principles.
 It clusters related experiences to generate candidate hypotheses, uses action-level attribution to isolate planning decisions from execution noise, and verifies hypotheses through targeted interaction before promoting them to long-term storage.
 We further introduce Memory folding, which compresses supporting episodes into promoted principles, keeping context tractable over extended deployment~\citep{liu2021lifelong}.
 The resulting principle set is human-readable and can be inspected, edited, or transferred to new settings.